Do you have a question about the coronavirus? Ask us below.

 Q: If one member of the household must continue to work (for example, they work at a grocery store) how can they minimize impact on the others in the home?

-According to Dr. Alexei Wagner from Stanford Health, essential service employees should take reasonable precautions to protect themselves while at their job.
+According to Dr. Alexei Wagner from Stanford Health Care, essential service employees should take reasonable precautions to protect themselves while at their job.
 Keeping distance from colleagues, washing hands regularly and wiping down their desk and keyboard are all good steps to practice.

 To minimize risk at home, practice home hygiene.